Community Reinvestment Program Work Group

 - Economic development

-- Civil and criminal legal assistance
+- Civil and criminal legal help

 - Community-based violence intervention and prevention